 1. Check domain quality

-It is essential that your sending domain has a healthy reputation and is not blacklisted on any third-party blacklists.
+It is essential that your sending domain has a healthy reputation and is not blocklisted on any third-party blocklists.
 We strongly recommend you use the Google Postmaster Tools to get more information about the reputation of your domain at Gmail.